joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 end
 ```

-While this approach returns the result we're looking for, whoever reads/maintains this code has to think about every combination of conditionals.
+While this approach returns the result we're looking for, whoever reads/maintains this code will need to think about every combination of conditionals.
-This is good enough for two conditionals, but it's possible that we'll need to handle a third.
+This is good enough for two conditionals, but what if a third is needed?
+A fourth?
 Every new conditional will increase the complexity exponentially and will make the code susceptible to accidental errors.
 Instead of writing this code as a set of hardcoded rules, I wanted to represent of this as a data transformation and try to replicate the behavior of `cond->` in Elixir.